mindspore-lab/mindocr/configs/rec/crnn/README.md

 To reproduce the reported evaluation results, you can:
 - Option 1: Repeat the evaluation step for all individual datasets: CUTE80, IC03_860, IC03_867, IC13_857, IC131015, IC15_1811, IC15_2077, IIIT5k_3000, SVT, SVTP.
 Then take the average score.

 - Option 2: Put all the benchmark datasets folder under the same directory, e.g. `evaluation/`.
-And use the script `tools/benchmarking/multi_dataset_eval.py`.
+Modify the `eval.dataset.data_dir` in the config yaml accordingly.
+Then execute the script `tools/benchmarking/multi_dataset_eval.py`.

 1. Evaluate on one specific dataset